Bangsan Baking Market

 Chungmuro Pet Street

 Chungmuro Pet Street is a group of pet stores with dogs and cats, animal hospitals, groomers, and veterinarian offices located east of Chungmuro Station.
 The collection of markets is located along Toegye-ro street just outside exit 1 of the subway station.
+The market was first established in the 1970s.
+Locals call the area "Aewangyeon Market" which means "Puppy Market."

-Click here to read more about Chungmuro Pet Street.
+Read more about Chungmuro Pet Street

 Daehangno Philippine Market